-Hundreds of jobs have been created or safeguarded since Falkirk Council set up a
+Hundreds of jobs have been created or safeguarded since Falkirk Council set up a specialist business unit.

 Eighteen months after the local authority agreed to bring business support in-house, the move is being hailed a success.

 Previously it had been provided by the now defunct Falkirk for Business.

 Along with the 760 jobs, 436 firms were helped start up or grow in the 12 months from October 2012.